Australian Deciduous Trees

 It then leaves this very striking tree with red bell flowers against a grey bark to look amazing against a blue-sky backdrop.
 The Illawarra Flame Tree, native to the east-coast of Australia, can grow to 15m (50ft) and grow best in drier, warmer parts of the country.

-If you can source one, then you will need some room to grow it as thy can reach up to 35m (120ft) high.
+If you can source one, then you will need some room to grow it as the tree can reach up to 35m (120ft) high.

 White Cedar – Melia azedarach var. australasica

 Another cedar, this time the white version, Melia azedarach is really a child of the mahogany family.
-It produces yellow fruits which are poisonous to humans, but birds seem to love them that remain on the tree long after it has de-foliated.
+It produces yellow fruits which are poisonous to humans, but birds seem to love them as they remain on the tree long after it has de-foliated.

 Tanglefoot Beech – Nothofagus gunnii